MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordBuilder.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
 customParameters|Object|The custom parameters to apply to the keyword's final URL.
 These are the query parameters you want to add to the final URL.
 You can specify a maximum of three custom parameters.
-Specify the parameters as a dictionary of key-value pairs.<br /><br />For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the custom parameter's name and value is the parameter's value.
+Specify the parameters as a map of key-value pairs.<br /><br />For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the custom parameter's name and value is the parameter's value.

 ### Returns
 |Type|Description|